tylerstapler-wf/alb_debugging/README.md

 Running the ./replay_request.py script will open a TLS socket to the ALB and write a captured HTTP payload from a file (sample-request.txt) then close the socket.

 The expected response is 401 errors (We changed the auth tokens in the request to all Xs).
-The script will continue sending requests to the ALB until it encounters a 502 error, it will then priint the error and exit.
+The script will continue sending requests to the ALB until it encounters a 502 error, it will then print the error and exit.

 ```
 $ ./replay_request.py